Adolescent Drug Trend Survey Reports Decrease of Opioid Use

 Prescription opioid use among twelfth-graders in 2017 fell by half a percent to 4.2 percent, putting it at a level of less than half the 9.5 percent prevalence measured in 2004.
 Heroin use—often the “go-to” drug for adults once the opioid prescription runs out—remained low, with a use prevalence of 0.4 percent among eighth, tenth, and twelfth-graders.

 The results come from the 43rd annual Monitoring the Future (MTF) study, released December 14.
-Designed and conducted by research scientists at the University of Michigan’s Institute for Social Research and funded by the National Institute on Drug Abuse, the survey measures drug use among 45,000 eighth grade, tenth grade, and twelfth grade students across 380 public and private secondary schools.
+Designed and conducted by research scientists at the University of Michigan’s Institute for Social Research and funded by the National Institute on Drug Abuse, the survey measures drug use among 45,000 eighth grade, tenth grade, and twelfth-grade students across 380 public and private secondary schools.

-Alcohol, which has seen on a slow decline regarding adolescent use since the 1980s, saw a levelling off in 2017.
+Alcohol, which has seen on a slow decline regarding adolescent use since the 1980s, saw a leveling off in 2017.
 Binge drinking was reported by four percent of eighth-graders, 10 percent of tenth graders, and 17 percent of twelfth-graders.
 “This is the first time this has happened in many years and may herald the end of long-term decline in adolescent alcohol use,” the survey’s researchers said in their report.

 Marijuana Use Up Across All Grades